crowddynamics/crowddynamics/docs/source/multiagent/algorithms.rst

 .. math::
    \sum_{i=0}^{N-1} (N-i-1) = \frac{(|N| - 1)^2}{2} \in \mathcal{O}(|N|^2)

-Since the complexity increases quadratically large simulations (when :math:`N \geq 300`) become much slower with brute force algorithm.
-To scale the simulation into thousand we need more sophisticated methods.
+Since the complexity increases quadratically large simulations become much slower with brute force algorithm.
+To scale up we need spatial partitioning algorithms.

 Spatial Partitioning Algorithms
 -------------------------------
-Computational complexity can be reduced by using spatial partitioning algorithms

-Quad-Tree
-^^^^^^^^^
+Since crowd simulations are only dependent on interactions with agents close by we can partition the space into smaller chunch in order to avoid having to loop with agents far a away.

+Algorithm used to compute interactions with near agents is still brute force.

+Block List
+^^^^^^^^^^
 Partitioning into squares